General Information

 Student Responsibilities When They Have Been Absent

-Final 30% Summative Evaluations, M-Week and Formal Examinations
+Final 30% Summative Evaluations, M-Days and Formal Examinations

 The Ontario Secondary School curriculum does not provide for exemptions from summative evaluations, and this includes culminating activities and final examinations.
 Students are expected to complete all aspects of the summative evaluations.
 For this reason, there is a moratorium on students being taken out of school for field trips during M-Week, culminating activities and examinations.
 There may be some Board-wide activities such as sporting events, which may necessitate that students miss class.
 In such cases, arrangements will be made to ensure the completion of summative activities.